-"He has a football player's physique and the same powerful legs as his father," said his mother Anna and the old adage of 'it is in the genes' could well apply.
+"He has a football player's physique and the same powerful legs as his father," said his mother Anna and the old adage of 'it's in the genes' could well apply.

-Of course he would be by far the first sporting offspring to emulate one or both of his parents as our top 10 list of the best sporting parent and child combos shows
+Of course, he would not be the first sporting offspring to emulate one or both of his parents - as our top 10 list of the best sporting parent and child combos shows.

 Harry and Jamie Redknapp

 Harry Redknapp is of course best known for being a manager with the likes of West Ham, Portsmouth and current club Tottenham, but he also had a decent, if unspectacular, career as a footballer playing alongside Bobby Moore at West Ham before spells at Bournemouth (twice), Brentford and American side Seattle Sounders.

 During his first managerial job at Bournemouth Harry gave his son Jamie his first taste of English football.
 Jamie went on to play for Liverpool, Tottenham and Southampton and won 17 England caps before becoming a pundit for Sky Sports.